sxs-collaboration/spectre/docs/Installation/QuickStartWithDockerAndVSCode.md

 * `.vscode/launch.json`.
 This file configures for using Visual Studio Code's debugger.
 Later on, you can change the `args:` option to choose a different test to debug, or change the `program` and `args` tags for whatever executable you would like to debug.
+This example would debug the unit test `Unit.ApparentHorizons.StrahlkorperGr.RicciScalar`.
 ~~~~
 {
     "version": "0.2.0",